MahadevVasista/Mycode/Syllabus-for-2-Day-Workshop.md

 1. Generally grasp what the Cognitive Services APIs have to offer
 *  Gain some in-depth knowledge and practical experience with some of the popular Cognitive Services APIs
 *  Understand what a chat bot entails and how the Bot Framework can make the developer's life much easier
-*  Grasp best practices around creating chat bots to create an attractive and positive user experiences
+*  Grasp best practices around creating chat bots to create an attractive and positive user experience
 *  Take a tour of an end-to-end chat bot creation process
 *  Take an in-depth look at what makes up conversations and how to make them more intelligent